SeaEvo: Advancing Algorithm Discovery with Strategy Space Evolution: Experiments

 \subsection{Experiment Setup}

-\paragraph{Tasks and datasets.} We evaluate on three task families: (i) four mathematical optimization tasks, including Circle Packing in Square, Circle Packing in Rectangle, Heilbronn Triangles, and MinMax Distance; (ii) four systems optimization tasks from the ADRS benchmark~\citep{adrs}: Prism, TXN, EPLB, and LLM-SQL; and (iii) agent-scaffold optimization task on XSTest~\citep{rottger2024xstest}.
+\textbf{Tasks and datasets.} We evaluate on three task families: (i) four mathematical optimization tasks, including Circle Packing in Square, Circle Packing in Rectangle, Heilbronn Triangles, and MinMax Distance; (ii) four systems optimization tasks from the ADRS benchmark~\citep{adrs}: Prism, TXN, EPLB, and LLM-SQL; and (iii) agent-scaffold optimization tasks.